A Guide To Crafting Your Brand Voice

 Our little car isn't so much of a novelty any more.
 A couple of dozen college kids don't try to squeeze inside it.
 The guy at the gas station doesn't ask where the gas goes.
 Nobody even stares at our shape.
 In fact, some people who drive our little flivver don't even think 32 miles to the gallon is going any great guns.
 Or using five pints of oil instead of five quarts.
 Or never needing anti-freeze.
 Or racking up 40,000 miles on a set of tires.
 That's because once you get used to some of our economies, you don't even think about them any more.
 Except when you squeeze into a small parking spot.
 Or renew your small insurance.
 Or pay a small repair bill.
 Or trade in your old VW for a new one.
 Think it over.

-And it really was one of the catalysts in a new beginning of advertising.
-Mad Men style ad-pusher all across the globe were trying to emulate Volkswagen’s hit and in doing so, moved the idea of a brand voice forward.
+And it really was one of the catalysts for a new beginning in advertising.
+Mad Men-style ad-pushers all across the globe were trying to emulate Volkswagen’s hit, and in doing so, moved the idea of a brand voice forward.

 Brand archetypes

 One of my favourite examples of brand archetypes was from a pitch I was forwarded more than a decade ago.
-It lays out ten different personas your brand can take on. *Some places will often cite 12 archetypes.
+It lays out ten different personas your brand can take on (some sources cite 12 archetypes).

-With a quick glance you get it right?
+With a glance, you get it right?
 Selling stocks: speak as The Wise.
 Selling porn, The Seductress is probably a better fit.

-When building out a brand identity though, you don’t need to speak in the same voice all day every day.
-Like humans with real world personalties, you need different strokes for different folks.
+When building out a brand identity, though, you don’t need to speak in the same voice all day, every day.
+Like humans with real-world personalities, you need different strokes for different folks.
 With this in mind—usually—you would choose a primary persona, followed by a couple of secondaries.
-My startup Athyna, for example, used The Joker as our primary tone, followed by The Rebel and The Dreamer as our secondaries.
+My startup, Athyna, for example, used The Joker as our primary tone, followed by The Rebel and The Dreamer as our secondaries.

 Do you have a detailed brand voice at your company?